Q is for Quintessence (Including the Quixotic)

 Quick Amanda: I started reading an Amanda Quick simply so I could expand this list!
 She writes romance fiction of the Georgette Heyer variety.
 Not quite as funny but decently delivered.

 Quindlen, Anna: I tried reading Quindlen for the same reason as Quick.
 Unfortunately, Quindlen writes the kind of stuff that I never read.
-It's all about terribly-unsettling-things-happening-to-people.
+It's all about terribly-unsettling-things-happening-to-modern-people.
 I do read realistic fiction, such as the marvelous The Art of Racing in the Rain and Hotel on the Corner of Bitter and Sweet, and I've been trying to parse out what the difference is--I think it comes down to a basic idea: I expect drama to have a sense of the ridiculous.

 It isn't that I expect drama to always be funny or unrelentingly sarcastic or, for that matter, chipper.
 I simply expect the author to indicate through tone or worldview or word choice that not everything, even the author's terribly serious worldview, is as serious as the author thinks it is, at least not in the long-run.
 In LOTR: The Return of the King, Tolkien has Sam reflect on the temporary nature of his and Frodo's suffering while they are still in the middle of Mordor.
 Sam decides, in essence, There's more to life than our quest.
-He doesn't think, This too shall pass; I'll look back on my trials as nothing, which would belittle what he and Frodo are going through.
+He doesn't think, I'll look back on my trials as nothing, which would belittle what he and Frodo are going through.
 He thinks, rather, The universe will keep rolling no matter what, which is far more comforting.

 There's more to life than my petty worries.
 Jesus stated, "It is like unto children sitting in the markets, and calling unto their fellows.
 And saying, We have piped unto you, and ye have not danced; we have mourned unto you, and ye have not lamented."
 In other words, stop trying to get people all freaked out by your oh-so-important-concerns (you, radio pundits).